cyberbotics/webots/scripts/image_tools/README.md

 ## `equirectangular_to_cubemap`

-Convert an image having an equirectanglar projection to 6 cubemap images.
+Convert an image having an equirectangular projection to 6 cubemap images.

 Typical usage: